iluwatar/java-design-patterns/specification/README.md

 }
 ```

-With these building blocks in place, we can perform a search for red creatures as follows :
+With these building blocks in place, we can perform a search for red creatures as follows:

 ```java
     List<Creature> redCreatures = creatures.stream().filter(new ColorSelector(Color.RED))
       .collect(Collectors.toList());
 ```

-But we could also use our parameterized selector like this :
+But we could also use our parameterized selector like this:

 ```java
     List<Creature> heavyCreatures = creatures.stream().filter(new MassGreaterThanSelector(500.0)
       .collect(Collectors.toList());
 ```

 Our third option is to combine multiple selectors together.
-Performing a search for special creatures (defined as red, flying, and not small) could be done as follows :
+Performing a search for special creatures (defined as red, flying, and not small) could be done as follows:

 ```java
     AbstractSelector specialCreaturesSelector =
       new ColorSelector(Color.RED).and(new MovementSelector(Movement.FLYING)).and(new SizeSelector(Size.SMALL).not());